 Suddenly another level is found another way to relate to an NPC comes to light and Marusa moves from a pantomime villain to something more rounded whom you may find in the real world.

 The opposite with hero’s drop in character flaws,

-absent-minded, abusive, addict, aimless, alcoholic, anxious, arrogant, audacious, bad parent, bigot, blunt, callous, cruel, cursed, disturbed, egotistical, envious, erratic, fickle, fierce, finicky, fixated, gluttonous, gruff, gullible, haunted, hypocritical, impatient, indecisive. intolerant, judgemental, lewd, meddlesome, meek, megalomaniac, nervous, overambitious, overconfident, overemotional, overprotective, overzealous, paranoid, peevish, perfectionist, pessimist, phobic, philanderer, poor husband/wife, predictable, reckless, sarcastic, sceptic, selfish, self-martyr, self-righteous, senile, shallow, soft-hearted, spiteful. spoiled, squeamish, stubborn, superstitious, tactless, temperamental, theatrical, timid, tongue-tied, troublemaker, unlucky, unpredictable, vain withdrawn, zealous
+absent-minded, abusive, addict, aimless, alcoholic, anxious, arrogant, audacious, bad parent, bigot, blunt, callous, cruel, cursed, disturbed, egotistical, envious, erratic, fickle, fierce, finicky, fixated, gluttonous, gruff, gullible, haunted, hypocritical, impatient, indecisive. intolerant, judgemental, lewd, meddlesome, meek, megalomaniac, nervous, overambitious, overconfident, overemotional, overprotective, overzealous, paranoid, peevish, perfectionist, pessimist, phobic, philanderer, poor husband/wife, predictable, reckless, sarcastic, skeptic, selfish, self-martyr, self-righteous, senile, shallow, soft-hearted, spiteful, spoiled, squeamish, stubborn, superstitious, tactless, temperamental, theatrical, timid, tongue-tied, troublemaker, unlucky, unpredictable, vain, withdrawn, zealous

 I often use the white wolf flaws and merits system for ideas in this area.